BestTimesToVisit.com Logo

 Getting Around Segovia, Spain

-High-Speed Train (AVE/Avant)
+High-Speed Train (AVE)

-Cost:Round-trip tickets typically range from €20 to €40, depending on booking time and class.
-Book in advance for the best prices.
+Cost:Round-trip tickets can range from €20 to €50 depending on how far in advance you book.

-Buses offer a more budget-friendly alternative to the train and often drop you closer to the city center.
-The journey takes about 1.5 hours from Madrid's Moncloa bus station.
-This is a good option if you're not in a rush and want to save money.
+Buses offer a more budget-friendly alternative to the train and drop you directly in the city center, near the Aqueduct.
+Companies like Avanza operate frequent services from Madrid's Moncloa bus station.

 Rental Car